byxor/NeverScript/README.md

 ## Getting started

 Want to try the language?
-Unfortunately, it's not ready yet.
+We advise that you browse some documentation first.

 ### Where to learn NeverScript: